Posted on 5/2/2018 in Web Development

 When it comes to website development, Quality Assurance is an area where seemingly reasonable expectations can far exceed a seemingly reasonable budget.
 Clients paying an outside firm or working with in-house team to build their website typically want it done as a stand-alone project with a fixed budget and deadline, and expect everything to “just work”.
 These are perfectly reasonable expectations, but there’s a lot of nuance to what “just work” means in the context of your custom built website.
 And the space within that gray area can often mean meeting, doubling or even tripling your budget and timeline.

 Software quality is not a pass-fail test, but is measured in degrees, such as the number of issues found or percentage of users experiencing errors.
 Getting those numbers as low as time and budget allow is the goal of every software project manager.
 Getting them to zero gets time-consuming and expensive fast.
-This post looks at this Quality Assurance gray area and outlines some of the processes and associated cost that go into making a site meet quality expectations.
+This post looks at the website Quality Assurance gray area and outlines some of the processes and associated cost that go into making a site meet quality expectations.

 Defining “Just Works”

 Before we get into the various activities associated with levels of testing, let’s consider what it means for a website to “just work”.
 Just because a website works for a home user in Chicago at 2 PM using Chrome on a Windows 7 machine with a 17” monitor doesn’t mean a different page of that site will work for a corporate user in France using Firefox on a Mac with a 24” monitor.
 Consider some of the variables that may be considered when testing a website:

 - Browser type (Chrome, Firefox, Edge, Safari, IE, Opera) - Wikipedia lists 11 different browsers released within the past 5 years.

 - Browser version - Chrome alone is on version 66, and most browsers have at least three versions in active, common use.